Be honest—can you afford it?

 Make sure the dealer is legit.

 Even a pre-owned luxury watch is an expensive item.
-It is absolutely essential that you buy from a knowledgeable dealer you know you can trust.
-Every year, people are scammed out of millions of dollars thinking they are buying “the real thing,” when in fact it’s a knock off.
-That is why it is important to buy a new or used high-end watch from a knowledgeable and reputable dealer, preferably in a brick and mortar store you can visit in person.
+It’s absolutely essential that you buy from a knowledgeable dealer you know you can trust.
+Every year, people are scammed out of millions of dollars thinking they’re buying “the real thing,” when in fact it’s a knock off.
+That’s why it’s important to buy a new or used high-end watch from a knowledgeable and reputable dealer, preferably in a brick and mortar store you can visit in person.
 If you do find one online that you like, read reviews on the company and make sure their return terms are clearly stated.